Chart Color Schemes

 North Coogee lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, the estimated population for the North Coogee statistical area (Lv2) is around 4,854.
-This figure reflects a growth of 1,113 people since the 2021 Census, marking an increase of 29.8%.
-The ABS reported a resident population of 3,741 for North Coogee in the 2021 Census.
-AreaSearch estimated a resident population of 4,744 following examination of the latest ERP data release by the ABS (June 2024), with an additional 155 validated new addresses since the Census date contributing to this figure.
-This results in a density ratio of 1,752 persons per square kilometer for North Coogee, surpassing the average seen across national locations assessed by AreaSearch.
-The area's population growth rate of 29.8% since the 2021 census exceeded both the national average (9.7%) and the state average, positioning it as a growth leader in the region.
+As per AreaSearch's analysis of ABS population updates, the estimated population of the suburb of North Coogee was around 4,854 as of February 2026.
+This figure represents an increase of 1,113 people (29.8%) since the 2021 Census, which recorded a population of 3,741 in the suburb.
+AreaSearch's estimation is based on the resident population of 4,744, derived from their examination of the latest ERP data release by the ABS (June 2024), along with an additional 156 validated new addresses since the Census date.
+This results in a population density ratio of 1,752 persons per square kilometer for North Coogee, which is higher than the average seen across national locations assessed by AreaSearch.
+The suburb's growth rate of 29.8% since the 2021 census exceeded both the national average (9.9%) and the state average, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 79.0% of overall population gains for North Coogee during recent periods.

 Frequently Asked Questions - Population